pu2clr/SI470X/README.md

 ## Preface

 This project is about an Arduino library for the SI470X device. __The communication protocol used by this library is the I²C__.
 This library can be freely distributed using the MIT Free Software model.
-The SI470X is a FM DSP receiver from Silicon Labs with RDS/RBDS support.
-This document is aimed at the Arduino developers, radio experimenters, hobbyists and anyone interested in building a receiver based on the Si470X and will show you Arduino source codes, schematics, examples and tips to help you to build a receiver based on Arduino board and the SI470X devices.
+The SI4703 is a FM DSP receiver from Silicon Labs with RDS/RBDS support.
+This document is intended for Arduino developers, radio enthusiasts, hobbyists, and anyone interested in constructing a receiver using the Si4702 or SI4703 with the Arduino development platform.

 {% include video01.html %}